 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a neuroendocrine tumor (NET).
 Use the menu to see other pages.

 This section explains the types of treatments, also known as therapies, that are the standard of care for a NET.
 “Standard of care” means the best treatments known and are usually based on strong evidence from past clinical trials.
 When making treatment plan decisions, you are also encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team and is especially important for people with a NET.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Treatment options and recommendations depend on several factors, including:

-The primary site (where the NET originated)
+The primary site, which is where the NET began

 Pace of growth